shaundonmoyer/Final_Project/FracFocus.md

 ### Installing and Downloading R and Rstudio

 To get started with this project you will need to download and install R and Rstudio.
 R is a free open source programming language and Rstudio is the integrated environment that allows code to be written and executed.
-To download and install the latest version of R and Rstudio for your operating system click here.
+To download and install the latest version of R [Here](https://www.r-project.org/) and Rstudio [Here](https://rstudio.com/) for your operating system.

-### Obtaining SSMS (SQL Server Management Studio)

-SSMS is an integrated environment for managing any SQL infrastructure.
-SSMS provides tools to configure, monitor and produce/host instances of an SQL server and databases.
-To download SSMS, click [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15) where you will be able to find an SSMS for your needs.

-Reposition this section below.

 ### Downloading and Restoring FracFocus Database

 A replica database of the entire FracFocus registry is available for download as a backup file [Here](http://fracfocus.org/data-download).
 This data is updated the 15th of every month with the most recent disclosures.
 The download will contain a backup version of the Microsoft SQL Server 2012 database that provides the same information available through the FracFocus website.
-Once the database is downloaded, it must be restored (From its backup version to a useable file) using a SQL Server Managment Studio application.
-FracFocus includes detailed insturctions here on how to restore the backup database.
-In general, restoring the database includes importing the backup file into your SSMS and manipulating it by following the specific insturctions linked above.
+Once the database is downloaded, it must be restored (from its backup version to a useable file) using a SQL Server Managment Studio application.
+FracFocus includes detailed insturctions [Here](http://fracfocus.org/sites/default/files/file-attachments/fracfocus-sqltoexcel.pdf) on how to restore the backup database.
+In general, restoring the database includes importing the backup file into the SQL Server Management Stuido application and manipulating it by following the specific insturctions linked above.

 Since the backup database was created using Microsoft SQL 2012, it is reccommended that the 2012 edition of SQL Server Managment Studio is used to restore the database.
-To download and install the proper edition of SSMS, follow the instructions found here.
+To download and install the proper edition of SSMS, follow the instructions found in the Obtaining SSMS section below.

-Explain how the server is a local host on your computer.
+### Obtaining SSMS (SQL Server Management Studio)

+SSMS is an integrated environment for managing any SQL infrastructure.
+SSMS provides tools to configure, monitor and produce/host instances of an SQL server and databases.
+To download the 2012 edition of Microsoft Management Studio needed to restore the database click [Here](https://www.microsoft.com/en-us/download/details.aspx?id=29062).
+Please note that you must choose the 1.3GB SQLEXPRADV option.

 #### Structure of the FracFouc Database

 Now that the database is retored and is located in the SSMS application, it is important to understand how the data is stored.
 Every disclosure in FracFoucs is composed of three different components all of which are stored in three different tables.
-The tables that you will find in the restored database include:

 The tables are located on the left side of the SSMS application:

 ![SSMS Tables](Final_Proj_Images/SSMS_Table_SC.JPG)

+The tables that you will find in the restored FracFocus database include:

 * RegistryUpload – This table contains each disclosure’s header information such as the job date, API number, location, base water volume, and total vertical depth.